tangentstorm/tangentswarm/README.md

 - Run initialization commands for new repositories
 - Support for dynamic port substitution in commands
 - Persist configuration between sessions
+- Easy identification of sessions with port/branch naming

 ## Installation